microsoft/dev-proxy/samples/readme.md

 There are two ways which you can configure the App Registration required for the samples to work correctly, through automatation using either a `bash` or `pwsh` script we provide for you in the `scripts` directory, or manually through Azure Portal.

+> Note that the script will create a file called `env.js`, in the root of the `samples` directory.
+This file contains the client ID of the application registration that is created.

 ### <a id="pwsh">PowerShell 7</a>

 > The script uses CLI for Microsoft 365 to authenticate with and create the app registration in your tenant, therefore requires nodejs, v8 or greater to be installed